syncfusion-content/maui-docs/MAUI/Slider/interval.md

 ## Discrete selection for numeric values

-You can move the thumb in discrete manner for numeric values using the [`StepSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_StepSize) property in the slider.
+Move the thumb in discrete manner for numeric values using the [`StepSize`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Sliders.SfSlider.html#Syncfusion_Maui_Sliders_SfSlider_StepSize) property in the slider.

 {% tabs %}